 Ellie Doney - MakeSpace Manager

 Ellie Doney is an artist and and co-founder of multidisciplinary art & design studio Manifold.
 She makes things out of all sorts of materials which explore the nature of transformation and the mutability of stuff, noticing the sensual and psychological undercurrents within matter and the way it behaves.
 A continual student of materials and experimental making with a particular interest in food and flavour, she graduated from MA Ceramics & Glass at the Royal College of Art in 2010, and is engaged in ongoing collaborative research.

 Sarah Wilkes - Research Manager

 Elizabeth Corbin - Researcher

-Elizabeth is a maker and designer studying MA Material Culture & Design at UCL.
-Her work explores the material world's relational, perceptual and experiential influence upon our sense of being in the world.
-She is writing her thesis on the importance of making and the re-shaping of craft within today's digitized environment.
-She is currently joining us on an internship.
+Elizabeth is a maker and designer completing her MA in Material Culture & Design at UCL.
+Her work explores the relational, perceptual and experiential influence of materials upon our sense of being in the world.
+She is currently studying the importance of making and the use of craft practice as an alternative process-led research methods.

 Richard Gamester - Technician

 Richard is a ‘creative engineer’ and designer who is always up for a challenge.
 Coming from a long line of engineers and shipwrights, making is in his blood.
 After leaving art college in '98 he pursued a long career as a modelmaker, building props for photographic shoots, films and videos.
 He also worked in precision engineering before recently studying for a degree in goldsmithing, silversmithing and jewellery design.
 Richard enjoys looking for new ways to combine traditional and unconventional materials to create objects whose form and function work together in harmony.
 Designing things, making things and solving problems are what makes him happy; the bigger the challenge the better.